10-Minute Blackberry Galette

 • Pears

-You can also experiment with adding in different spices and flavorings.
-Try a combination of cardamom with peaches, cinnamon with apples, or drizzle that pear galette with some salted caramel.
+You can also use a combination of two fruits – peaches and raspberries would be amazing together.
+Also, have fun experimenting with different spices and flavorings.
+Try a combination of cardamon with cherries, cinnamon with pears, or drizzle an apple galette with salted caramel or honey.

 Blackberry galette sliced and ready to serve.

-If you loved this Blackberry Galette I would appreciate it so much if you would give this recipe a star review!
+If you loved this easy berry galette with pie crust I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Overhead shot of blackberry galette sliced up and topped with ice cream.